george-wilshaw1/Workshop-2.md/README.md

 # Workshop-2.md
 How do you create a class - key word/casing/brackets?
-First letter is UPPER CASE eg. class Person then curly {}
+First letter is UPPER CASE eg. class Person then curly {} If not within the created class it will error.

 What is the difference between a variable and a constant?
 A variable can change and constant is permanent